Alessandro Florenzi: Loan to Valencia

 On 30 January 2020, Florenzi was loaned to Valencia CF until 30 June 2020.

 Loan to Paris Saint-Germain

 On 11 September 2020, Florenzi joined Ligue 1 club Paris Saint-Germain on a season-long loan with an option to buy.
 He was given the number 24 shirt.
 Two days later, he made his debut for PSG in a 0–1 loss against Marseille.
 On 2 October 2020, Florenzi scored his first goal at the Parisian club, in a match against Angers that ended in a 6–1 victory.

 On 19 May 2021, Florenzi started for PSG in their 2–0 win over Monaco in the 2021 Coupe de France Final.
-His loan ended on 30 June 2021.
+His loan ended on 30 June 2021, and he returned to Roma effectively.

 Loan to AC Milan: Scudetto Triumph

 On 21 August 2021, AC Milan announced the signing of Florenzi from Roma on an initial loan deal, with the option to make the transfer permanent.
 Florenzi signed for the team until 30 June 2022.
 On First of October, Florenzi underwent surgery to his partially torn medial meniscus in his left knee.
 He was back on the pitch almost after 2 months against Fiorentina.

 He scored his first goal for Milan on 22 December against Empoli in eventual 4–2 win, it was also his first goal from a free-kick in Serie A. On 6 April 2022, he underwent a surgery on his left knee to repair the internal meniscus.
 On 8 May against Verona, he played his first match since the injury, coming on as a substitute and scoring the third in 3–1 win for Milan.
 In total, Florenzi played 30 matches for Milan this season, scoring 2 goals, contributing to the club's 19th Scudetto; it was Florenzi's first Serie A title.